-In this first edition, I am going to share some thoughts from my own lens but would like to expand upon that in future editions.
 My lens has been shaped by my education, personal ministry, informal consulting, formal consulting, and the oversight of a professional organization that trains and equips church consultants.
 My professional involvement in the latter has included the privilege of rubbing shoulders with board members who have broader and deeper experience that I do.

 From my experience and exposure, the following list of characteristics of healthy churches is worth noting.
 I could affirm many of the things we see in the other four sources, and I will comment on those in the next section, Creating a Comprehensive Church Health Assessment.
-And there is some overlap with the other four sources.
+I will also note that there is some overlap in this section with the other four sources.